luigifreda/pyslam/README.md

 * proper local map generation and management
 * loop closure
 * general relocalization
-* tracking by using all kind of features (not only ORB)
+* in main_slam, tracking by using all kind of features (not only ORB)

 ---